Double Your Impact: $25,000 Donation Match through December 31.

 In normal circumstances, the team will traverse West Marin on Mondays and Tuesdays.
 However, due to requests from partners and members of the West Marin community, for the last month and a half due to the pandemic, Michael and Peter have been in West Marin much more.
 On an average day, if there is such a thing in this work, the two men will seek out and engage eight or nine clients.
 Michael shares:

 What do we do?
 Everything from A to Z and more.
-It is important to understand that unlike the unhoused, as well as the unhoused mentally ill and the unhoused dually diagnosed (with mental illness and substance abuse) in other parts of the county, the homeless in West Marin have very little support services.
+It is important to understand that unlike the unhoused, as well as the unhoused mentally ill and the unhoused dually diagnosed (with mental illness and substance use disorder) in other parts of the county, the homeless in West Marin have very little support services.

 Food?
 Sometimes the only food for some of those that are unhoused comes from the food pantries in Pt.
 Reyes Station and Bolinas.
 When these food pantries are closed situations can become dire; some folks will either beg or go without food at all.
 We know one woman who, having no income or support, uses any means available to her to acquire money for food.